-Check prospective buyers against the SDN list to ensure full OFAC compliance.
+Check prospective buyers against the SDN list to ensure full OFAC car dealership compliance.

 If someone were to ask you what you think is most important when owning an auto dealership, what would you say?
 Building a solid, effective sales team?
 An impressive, well-priced inventory?
 Great financing options?

 Those would all be legitimate, understandable answers — but they would also be wrong.

 The most important thing to think about when owning an auto dealership is compliance.
 There are many different rules and regulations that affect the auto industry, and if your dealership isn’t keeping up and prioritizing them, you won’t be in business much longer.